0xsequence/demo-waas-react-native/README.md

-# Sequence WaaS React Native Demo
+# Sequence Embedded Wallet React Native Demo

-A demo app to help developers integrate Sequence WaaS (Embedded wallet) into their React Native apps.
+A demo app to help developers integrate Sequence Embedded Wallet into their React Native apps.
 It comes with credentials/keys set up for Google, Apple and Email sign in.
 Follow the instructions below to set up your own credentials/keys and integrate to your own app.

 ### Preview